Acharya Aatreya: Life

 Athreya was born on 7 May 1921 in Mangalampadu village near Sullurpeta, Nellore district of the Madras Presidency of British India.
 His birthname was Kilambi Venkata Narasimhacharyulu.
 He took Acharya from his birth name and Aatreya his Gotra name, combined them as Acharya Aatreya and adopted it as his pen name.

 As a student in Nellore and Chittoor he wrote several plays.
 He abandoned his studies to participate in Quit India Movement and was jailed.
-After releasing from jail, he had worked as a clerk in a settlement office and worked as an assistant editor of the journal Zamin Raithu which is based out of Nellore.
+After being released from jail, he had worked as a clerk in a settlement office and worked as an assistant editor of the journal Zamin Raithu which is based out of Nellore.